Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Broncos stats and trends

-- This season, the Broncos won ATS in their only game as an underdog of 2.5 points or more.
+- The Broncos covered the spread in their only game when underdogs by 2.5 points or more.

-- Denver's games this season have hit the over on just two of 10 set point totals (20%).
+- Denver's games this season have gone over the point total only two times in 10 opportunities (20%).

-- Denver is 2-0 against the spread and 2-0 overall in games when it records more than 26.5 points.
+- When Denver scores more than 26.5 points, it is 2-0 against the spread and 2-0 overall.

 - The Broncos have 11 giveaways this season, while the Chargers have 11 takeaways.